Work With Us

 Bring Cultures of Dignity team to train educators in your community.
 The Owning Up Training is a development program for educators who work with middle and high school students to implement the Owning Up Curriculum in their school or organization.
 While an individual can buy Owning Up and use it without receiving any training, the Training gives educators the best foundation to implement the curriculum.

 Owning Up is a curriculum that you can buy and implement independently, it is also so much more.
-Our trainings support professional development and we have on-going support for educators through a community network.
+The Owning Up Traing supports professional development and we have on-going support for educators through a community network.

 - Do you care about a young person in your life?